Thi Phuong Hoa Bui

 Nationwide, Cambodia

-Independence Day in Cambodia falls on November 9th, the day in 1953 when its independence from France was finally recognized.
+Independence Day in Cambodia falls on November 9th, 1953, when its independence from France was finally recognized.
 Cambodians celebrate their independence every year with various parades, events, and fireworks displays all across the nation.
-The biggest celebrations take place in the capital city of Phnom Penh, but smaller celebrations, indeed, take place across the country.
+The biggest celebrations occur in the capital city of Phnom Penh, but smaller celebrations occur across the country.

 Cambodia

 Bon Om Touk is a celebration of the end of the rainy season on the full moon of the Buddhist month of Kadeuk.
-The full moon is considered to bring good luck that can lead to an abundant harvest.
-Bon Om Touk falls either in October or early in November.
+The full moon brings good luck that can lead to an abundant harvest.
+Bon Om Touk falls either in October or early November.

 Production Executive